 Animals at the farm include pigs, sheep, goats, chickens, turkeys, rabbits, and cows.
 When we re-open in the spring, we’ll post photos and introductions, so everyone can know who's living at the farm.
 We may also give people the opportunity to “adopt” a farm animal!

 The Farm Museum is situated on 50 acres of fields and forests on beautiful Plummer’s Ridge in Milton, New Hampshire.
 We maintain a variety of gardens on the property, including herb gardens, flower gardens, and a children’s garden for educational purposes.
 We also grow produce for the Farm Museum Country Store and the occasional speciality crop.
-For example, this past summer we grew flax for our Flax to Linen event!
+For example, one summer we grew flax for a Flax to Linen event!